MultiSafepay/docs/content/getting-started/glossary.md

 A financial institution that issues credit cards, provides infrastructure, and processes payments for a fee, e.g. Visa, Mastercard, American Express.

 #### card verification code (CVC)
 A 3 or 4 digit code customers enter as an additional layer of security for online credit or debit card payments.
-Not required for all cards, or for [recurring payments](/payments/recurring-payments/).
+Not required for all cards, or for [Recurring payments](/recurring-payments/).

 #### collecting party
 The party that receives the funds for a transaction directly from the customer, before transferring them to the merchant.